Tiered Pricing Model: Great to Maximize SaaS Revenue

 When structuring your business' tiered pricing, it can be challenging to determine the best approach.
 To simplify the process, start by creating a comprehensive list of all the products or services your business provides.

-Next, evaluate the value of each offering, from least to most, and consider the resources required for each.
+Next, evaluate the value of each offering, from least valuable to most, and consider the resources required for each.
 Finally, group them into logical categories or tiers that will resonate with your customers.

 Examples of successful SaaS tiered pricing models